McPollux2/lc-mirage/README.md

 ## Features

-- Spawn a masked enemy on death (like a player turning into a zombie)
+- Spawn a masked enemy on player death (like a player turning into a zombie, chance is configurable)
    - Mimic the dead player's voice to all nearby players, as well as spectators
    - Use the player's outfit (this is vanilla behaviour)
-   - Remove the mask off of spawned enemy
+   - Remove the mask off of masked enemy
-   - Remove the arms out animation off of spawned enemy
+   - Remove the arms out animation off of masked enemy
+- Naturally spawned masked enemies mimic a random player (with the features mentioned above)
 - Remove the post-round credits penalty (configurable)
-- Vanilla masked enemy spawn is disabled (configurable, this is disabled by default because a mirage only mimics whoever dies)
 - Configuration is synced to all players (only the host's config is used)

 ## Planned features